 Everyone needs a creative outlet right?
 This happens to be Lily’s.
 Since she designs patterns for a living, this form of needle-crafting allows her to just have fun and not worry about pattern writing.

 I personally love all of the detail that went into her Brunhilde, and even her Raggedy Ann doll outfit, which for Lily, evokes warm memories of childhood and good times.
-Her latest outfit, debuted at Stitches Midwest, is called “Tacky Tourist” (see below), and is knit entirely with Cotton-Ease.
+Her latest outfit, debuted at Stitches East in 2014, was inspired by Marie Antoinette (see above), and is knit with Vanna’s Glamour for the dress, with Wool-Ease in “Frost” for the wig.

 I can’t wait to see what she comes up with next.
 Be sure to look out for Lily Chin and her amazing costume designs whenever you’re at a Stitches show, especially the night of the student banquet – she never ceases to amaze!